vite-pwa/vite-plugin-pwa/README.md

 - 🐞 **Development Support**: debug your custom service worker logic as you develop your application
 - 🛠️ **Versatile**: integration with meta frameworks: [îles](https://github.com/ElMassimo/iles), [SvelteKit](https://github.com/sveltejs/kit), [VitePress](https://github.com/vuejs/vitepress), [Astro](https://github.com/withastro/astro), and [Nuxt 3](https://github.com/nuxt/nuxt)
 - 💥 **PWA Assets Generator**: generate all the PWA assets from a single command and a single source image
+- 🚀 **PWA Assets Integration**: serving, generating and injecting PWA Assets on the fly in your application

 ## 📦 Install